-BP401T.
-PHARMACEUTICAL ORGANIC CHEMISTRY -III (Theory)
+BP401T- PHARMACEUTICAL ORGANIC CHEMISTRY III- THEORY

-Scope: This subject imparts knowledge on stereo-chemical aspects of organic compounds and organic reactions, important named reactions, chemistry of important hetero cyclic compounds.
+Course Description: This subject imparts knowledge on stereo-chemical aspects of organic compounds and organic reactions, important named reactions, chemistry of important hetero cyclic compounds.
 It also emphasizes on medicinal and other uses of organic compounds.

-Objectives: At the end of the course, the student shall be able to
+Course Outcomes: On completion of this course, the successful students should be able to:

-- 1. understand the methods of preparation and properties of organic compounds - 2. explain the stereo chemical aspects of organic compounds and stereo chemical reactions - 3. know the medicinal uses and other applications of organic compounds
+CO Statements CO-1 Understand the methods of preparation and properties of organic compounds CO-2 Explain the stereo chemical aspects of organic compounds and stereo chemical reactions CO-3 Know the medicinal uses and other applications of organic compounds CO-4 To be able to run experimental techniques, procedures and safe laboratory practices.